oddzii/Mbed_PID_speed_control_DC_motor/README.md

 A program that controls motor speed using PID.

 This program requires set point, motor direction , travel distance.
-You can input by using keystroke through the terminal.
+You can set by using keystroke through the terminal.

 # System Components